Solar power in Turkey: Residential

 The limit for a household is 10 kW.
 The payback period is very long because electricity from the grid to householders is subsidised a lot.
 As of 2019, the payback period of rooftop solar with net metering for homeowners and businesses was estimated at 11 years; removal of VAT and the fixed government approval fee, and attaching borrowing for installation to the property's mortgage has been suggested to shorten this.

 Non-residential

 In general non-residential grid power is more expensive than residential, so the payback period is much shorter.
 From 2023 new buildings larger than 5,000 square meters will have to generate at least five per cent of their energy from renewables.
 A 2021 study in Ankara found far more rooftop potential for public and commercial buildings than residential.
 The study also suggested increasing technical potential by suitable roof design in new buildings.
 Solar PV used with heat pumps may be able to make buildings zero energy in the Mediterranean Region.
 Aluminium producer Tosyalı claimed in 2022 to be installing the world's largest rooftop solar power system on the roofs of its buildings.

+Floating solar

+Floating solar is allowed up to 30% of a reservoir’s minimum level.